leninjacobregi123/Opus-Reservation-System-/README.md

-# Opus Dining - Premium Restaurant Reservation System
+# Opus Dining -  Restaurant Reservation System

 Opus Dining is a high-end, full-stack restaurant reservation platform designed for exclusive architectural dining experiences.
 It provides a robust, fail-proof booking engine with a sophisticated, luxury-focused user interface.